ericgj/json-schema-agent/Readme.md

   of [superagent's][superagent].
 So superagent is the easiest choice, but not the only one.

-- The Correlate object is implemented in [json-schema-core][core], and extended in [json-schema-hyper][hyper], qq.v. for more examples of usage.
+- The Correlation object is implemented in [json-schema-core][core], and extended in [json-schema-hyper][hyper], qq.v. for more examples of usage.

 - Both Content-Type and Link header -style correlation methods are supported (see [Core, sec.
 8][speccore8]).
 However, specification of the _root relation_